uabrc/uabrc.github.io/docs/help/faq.md

 Your R packages should now be available for use.

+#### My script uses a Singularity container and seems to freeze until it times out

+When using Singularity containers in scripts and the amount of memory used by the container exceeds the amount requested for the job, the script will hang until the time limit is reached.
+Typically, scripts are immediately killed when memory used exceeds memory requested, but that is not the behavior with containers.
+If your scripts using containers seem to hang and not produce anything until the job ends, use the `seff` command to investigate the memory usage after the job ends (see [it's entry in our docs](../cheaha/job_efficiency.md#verifying-job-efficiency)).
+If it is using the full amount of memory requested, try upping the amount of memory and submit the job again.
+To find the job number for past jobs, look [further down](faq.md#how-do-i-find-my-job-id-number).

 ### How To

 #### How do I locate hidden dot files on Cheaha?

 Dot files are files or directories that start with the character `.` as in the file `.bashrc` or the `.conda` directory.

 If you are using Open OnDemand, please navigate to `https://rc.uab.edu`, login and click the `Files` dropdown in the top navigation menu.
 Click "Home Directory".
-More detailed instructions on the file browser can be found at [OOD Files](../cheaha/open_ondemand/ood_files.md).
+More detailed instructions on the file browser can be found at [Open OnDemand Files](../cheaha/open_ondemand/ood_files.md).
 Once you've opened the file browser, check the checkbox labeled "Show Dotfiles" in the top-right of the page.

 ![!File browser bar with Show Dotfiles checked. ><](images/faq_odd_show_dotfiles.png)